learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 ## Introduction

-In this final lab, we shall see how to apply regression analysis using CART trees for regression, with some hyper parameter tuning as we saw in the case of classification.
-For a comparison of predictive capabilities and computational cost, we shall work the "Boston Housing" dataset.
+In this final lab, we'll see how to apply regression analysis using CART trees for regression while making use of some hyperparameter tuning to improve our model.
+For a comparison of predictive capabilities and computational cost, we'll work the "Boston Housing" dataset.
 This will allow us to compare different regression approaches in terms of their accuracy and cost involved.

 ## Objectives
 You will be able to: